-Join me at Teach Them Diligently today for some great resources on Bird Watching with Preschoolers.
-There is also a really fun bird seed cake craft to make indoors with your little ones!
+Join me at Teach Them Diligently blog today for some great resources on Bird Watching with young learners.
+There is also a really fun birdseed cake craft to make indoors with your kids!
 Be sure to check it out.

-Click the picture below to get your printable PDF copy.
+Click the picture below to get your printable PDFs.

-Some of our favorite bird watching resources are:
+Some of our favorite backyard bird watching resources are:

 - Binoculars.
 We love our binoculars for watching the birds fly, the hawks nest in our back yard and for our great big safari adventures in the house!

 - Audubon First Field Guide Birds.
-We love Audubon First Field Guides, and have found Throftbooks to be the least expensive place to obtain copies.
+We love Audubon First Field Guides and have found them to be very child friendly.

 - Birds at my Feeder is a lovely book that is perfect for preschoolers.
 It has just enough information to be engaging without being overwhelming.
 The illustrations are incredible!